mrmarq1/pricebasket/README.md

   - Soup -> £0.65

 - Available discounts and amount saved per discount:
-  - 'Apples 10% off' -> £0.10 per bag of apples
+  - 'Apples 10% off' -> £0.10 off each bag of apples
-  - 'Buy 2 soups and get 1 bread half price' -> £0.40 per loaf of bread
+  - 'Buy 2 soups and get 1 bread half price' -> £0.40 off each qualifying loaf of bread

 ## Project installation